The Best City Cars Under £5k in 2025

 Engines comprise a pair of petrols and a diesel.
 The 0.9-litre TwinAir petrol unit is billed as an efficient, low-emissions model, but it fails to come anywhere near the official figures in the real world.
 There’s also a 1.2-litre petrol engine with less power and a lower - but likely more realistic - mpg figure, plus a frugal 1.3-litre diesel.

 While the Panda is a city car, it’s worth checking out the 4x4 version.
 This features some body mouldings to make it look more rugged, a slightly raised ride height and four-wheel drive, so it looks more at home in the country.
 We think it’s pretty cool, and it certainly stands out from every other second-hand city car.
-And because it’s been around for such a long time, you’ll also get one for a good deal less than newer SUV-inspired city cars such as the Suzuki Ignis and Toyota Aygo X.
+And because it’s been around for such a long time, the Panda is cheap — so for our budget, you can pick up a very tidy, low-mileage example with a long MOT and a good service history.

 Fiat Panda Review